GeorgeKarlinzer/Block-Cipher/README.md

-# Implementation of my own simple block cipher
+# Implementation of my own simple block cipher (based on DES)